-- (a) General activity trade, commerce, etc., including incidental activities whether or not there is volume, frequency, continuity or regularity of such transactions.
-Principle of ejusdem generis provides that similar activity would be determined by the previous enumerated ones.
-Please consider that charitable activity would be includible in the definition of business depends on whether the 'source' of income is charitable or 'application' of income is charitable.
-If business-like sources are used to raise funds, such institutions may be liable to GST although these funds are not distributed to promoters but expended for purposes of the beneficiaries. - (b) Specific activity acquisition of goods including capital goods, supply by association/ club, admission of persons to a premises and services by a race club.
+- (a) General activity Trade, commerce, etc., including incidental activities whether or not there is volume, frequency, continuity or regularity of such transactions.
+The principle of ejusdem generis provides that similar activity would be determined by the previous enumerated ones.
+It needs to be noted that the issue as to whether charitable activity would be includible in the definition of business depends on whether the 'source' of income is charitable or 'application' of income is charitable.
+If business-like sources are used to raise funds, such institutions may be liable to GST although these funds are not distributed to promoters but are expended for the purposes of the beneficiaries. - (b) Specific activity Acquisition of goods including capital goods, supply by association/ club, admission of persons to a premises and services by a race club.